 Below: Flag Day, June 14th, 2016 at Mt.
 Genevese, Denver Mountain Parks System.
 DAR and SAR celebrate the 100th Flag Day.
 President Woodrow Wilson proclaimed June 14th to be Flag Day in 1916.
 June 14th, 1777 was day that Continental Congress approved the Flag as official Flag of the newly formed United States.
 June 14th also day in 1775 that Congress officially established the Continental Army as fighting force for independence – birth of U. S. Army.
 Picture is of Sons of American Revolution Color Guard (part of) with General Washington at ceremony in Denver.

-Above and photo below: At July 4th Celebration at Rock Ledge Ranch.
+Above: At July 4th Celebration at Rock Ledge Ranch.